 To achieve these objectives, CWEALF's work is divided into three core programs, Legal Education, Public Policy and Advocacy, and Research and Evaluation.
 Through these programs, CWEALF initiates services to educate and empower women and girls to ensure they have the tools, knowledge and avenues to reach their goals.

 With the expansion of our Legal Education program and ourGirls & STEM activities, CWEALF is looking for volunteers to both staff the Information & Referral line and assist in Expos.
-Additionally, the increased attention to our communications efforts has put us in a position to seek assistance from experts in the area of marketing and communication.
+Additionally, the increased attention to our communications efforts has put us in a position to seek assistance from experts in the area of marketing and communications.
 Finally, a very important aspect to our Legal Education Program is our ability to appropriately refer clients to attorneys in their areas.
-We continue to seek attorneys that are willing to join our Cooperating Attorney network in order to be able to offer our clients a full range of services.
+We continue to seek attorneys who are willing to join our Cooperating Attorney network in order to be able to offer our clients a full range of services.

 longest running program is its Information & Referral Service

 phone.
-However, as the community needs changed, the service has evolved to include a more comprehensive in-person advocacy
+However, as the community needs changed, the service evolved to include a more comprehensive in-person advocacy

+component.
 CWEALF’s Legal Education Program provides essential information to everyone who contacts the agency.
-This includes I & R, Advocacy, Community Outreach, and Community Education.
-CWEALF provides clients with free legal information, bilingual services, referrals to partner agencies and cooperating attorneys, and community education on family law, employment, educational equity and civil rights law.
+This includes I & R, Bilingual Community Advocacy, and Community Education.
+CWEALF provides clients with free legal information and referrals to partner agencies and cooperating attorneys, and community education on family law, employment, educational equity and civil rights law.

 Monitor legislation at the Capital and work in coalition with other organizations to ensure women may address their needs.

 Using the information from the Legal Education Program and Research & Evaluation we promote changes in legal, educational and social service systems to remove barriers to accessing resources.